Do you have a love-hate relationship with the holidays?

 What if you missed one day, forgave yourself, and picked it back up the next day?
 Do you think that would be better for you than stopping altogether . . . just because you didn’t make it 100 percent?

 This applies to all the areas of your life.
 You said you’d go to the gym every day, but you only went 5 days.
 You said you would make 20 sales calls a day, but you only got up to 17.
-You said you were going completely sugar-free, but you had a cookie at your holiday work party.
+You said you were going completely sugar-free, but you baked cookies for your holiday work party (via zoom).

 When you snub your commitment to yourself.
 You have a few options for moving forward.